urbit/developers.urbit.org/content/guides/core/hoon-school/I-testing.md

 +++
-title = "Testing Code"
+title = "9.
+Testing Code"
 weight = 10
 nodes = [170, 190]
 objectives = ["Run existing unit tests.", "Produce a unit test.", "Employ a debugging strategy to identify and correct errors in Hoon code."]
 +++

-#   Testing Code

 _This module will discuss how we can have confidence that a program does what it claims to do, using unit testing and debugging strategies._